Key insights

 - Western Australia Police Force

-- Tasmania Police Force
+- Tasmania Department of Police and Emergency Management

 - North Territory Police Force

-- Australian Federal Police
+- Australian Federal Police and Access Canberra

 - Annual drivers licence data is sourced from the Australian Infrastructure and Transport Statistics Yearbook.
 (Opens in a new tab/window)